giovannipuccetti/QRM/README.md

 - paper on SSRN (this is an excerpt from the chapter) https://dx.doi.org/10.2139/ssrn.5155665

-- standard pdf (included in the main folder)
+- standard pdf ( 01QRMbrief.pdf included in the main folder)

-- R Bookdown/markdown source with all codes and figures (/Figures folder)
+- R Bookdown/markdown source (01-Correlation.Rmd) with all codes and figures (/Figures folder)

 You can just use the R codes from the source.
 If you want to compile it, you need: